mdarif081998/task-management-system/README.md

 ## Overview

-This is a simple task management system with user authentication, Password Change, Forgot password, task categorization, prioritisation, task assignment and automatic Email alerts for pending tasks on dialy basis features.
+This is a simple task management system with user authentication, Password Change, task categorization, prioritisation, task assignment and automatic Email alerts for pending tasks on dialy basis features.

 ## Setup